 Texaco No. 7

-“Texaco No. 7” is a time-lapse named after its soundtrack, a piece of music written about a certain kind of Greyhound bus driver whose composite I met years back time and again on endurance bus trips.
+“Texaco No. 7” is a time-lapse rumination named after its soundtrack, a piece of music written about a composite of a certain kind of Greyhound bus driver whom I met years back time and again on endurance bus trips.

 With overtones of nuclear devastation and the bleak future of this quickly decaying culture, this piece is about destruction and a rise from the ashes (although we all know what rebirth’s worth in the end.)